dbohdan/all-caps-basic/README.md

 end
 ```

+## Dependencies

+ACB should work with any POSIX-compatible Awk.
+It has been tested with nawk, [mawk](http://invisible-island.net/mawk/mawk.html) and [GNU Awk](https://www.gnu.org/software/gawk/).
+It does not rely on the GNU-specific extensions.

+To produce native binaries you will need a C99-compatible C compiler like GCC or clang.

 ## Language grammar

 The parser is hand-written, so this may not be accurate.
 It does not account for comments; those can be thought of as removed at a separate, line-based parsing stage.